--Writers with long-standing disabilities and/or health issues – i.e. has lasted or is expected to last at least 12 months and has an adverse effect on your ability to carry out normal day-to-day activities.
+-Writers with long-standing disabilities and/or health issues – i.e., has lasted or is expected to last at least 12 months and has an adverse effect on your ability to carry out normal day-to-day activities.

 –

 We appreciate that there are other individuals and communities without adequate representation in the literature sector, and there will be writers who don’t identify with the categories above, so there will be an opportunity for applicants to explain in their own words why they believe they are eligible to apply.
+We are committed to helping create a literary culture that truly represents the variety and diversity of our population in Wales.

 Applicants must be over the age of 18 and must be resident in Wales at the time of application and throughout the 12-month programme.

 We regret that the programme is not open for students nor employees of Literature Wales and its funders.
-We are committed to helping create a literary culture that truly represents the variety and diversity of our population in Wales.

 Do I need previous experience to apply?